Hi, it’s Tani from the Kamiuma store.

 their iconic “RBW Blue”.
 Now you can check the both at any of our stores.

-There has been the name of “Charlie H. Gallop” in their blog and mail magazine for a couple of these years.
-But they haven’t released it for a long time and we don’t know much about it.
+I’ve heard the name “Charlie H. Gallop” in their blog posts and newsletters for a couple of these years.
+But they hadn’t released it for a long time so we didn’t know much about it.

-Then, what kind of bike is it?
-I’m gonna unravel mysteries of this bike.
+What kind of bike is it then?
+I’m gonna unravel some mysteries for this bike.

 ・・・

-It was in 2023, please check this video from 44:22.
-It was the first time for us to have a look of “Charlie H. Gallop” when we visited HQ of Rivendell.
-The manager Will told us about the bike.
+2023.
+Watch this video from 44:22.
+It was the first time for us to have a look of the “Charlie H. Gallop” when we visited the Riv HQ.
+Will told us about the bike.

 “Step-over road bike”, Will said.
-I can’t help being excited when I heard the word “Step-thru styled Roadini”.
+I could’t help but to be excited when I heard the words “Step-thru styled Roadini”.

 (Since it’s got a top tube in a bit higher area compared to “Step-thru”, it’s called “Step-over”.)

-It is actually the Rivendell’s road bike which rides smoothly on the paved road with around 40mm tires.
+It is actually Rivendell’s road bike that rides smoothly on the pavement with 40mm-ish tires.

-(The lime olive one in the video is only for the prototype.)
+(The lime olive one in the video is a prototype.)

-To be honest, I didn’t feel it’s like Roadini, but I feel it’s more like “A. Homer Hilsen” which I always ride.
+To be honest, It didn’t feel like a Roadini to me.
+It felt more like an “A. Homer Hilsen” which I always ride.

-At that time, I was looking for the lightish Rivendell bike which is suitable for a drop bar (I mean “Noodle Bar”.), and I’ve already begun choosing parts for Roadini.
-I had been always riding Rivendell bikes with big tires on trails, so I think I just wanted something for paved road.
+At that time, I was on a hunt for a light-ish Rivendell bike that is suitable for a drop bars ( “Noodle Bars” to be specific.), and I’ve already begun choosing parts for the Roadini.
+I had been riding Rivendell bikes with big tires on trails for so long, so I thought it was time to get a Riv to ride on pavement.

 ・・・

-Firstly, they announced the build pack (the proposal of a build).
+They announced the build pack of the Charlie.
 Of course, you don’t have to build like this, but this is the display bike which Rivendell prepared for a test ride.

 -By ditching drop bar specific design, we were able to lengthen the front center (the distance from the crank axle to the front wheel axle) which makes room for bars that sweep back, improves the handling of the bike, and stretches out the wheelbase for a smoother ride.